kenyangzq/Cutoff-final/README.md

 The code is implemented mainly based on the L-BFGS algorithm implemented by PatWie from https://github.com/PatWie/CppNumericalSolvers.git.
 His implementation of the algorithm provides general line search and the l-bfgs solver class.
 We modify the solver and the line search based on our needs.
 Both classes are revised based on **Numerical Optimization** by Norcedal and Wright.
-In addition the solver class is also revised according to the stopping condition (convergence) in our case.
+In addition the solver class is revised according to the stopping condition (convergence) in our case.
+We also added output functionality in the solver class.

 ## Compile